 By the time Lily had finished her letter she felt more positive that things would return to normal between her and Petunia and began to feel happier.
 She was just signing the letter ‘Lots of love, your sister, Lily xx’ when her dorm mates came down the stairs from the dormitory.

 ‘We wondered where you’d got to!’
-Chloe said with a smile, making Lily look up.
+Corinne said with a smile, making Lily look up.

 ‘Please tell me you did not get up early to do homework!’
 Abigail stated in mock horror as she looked at Lily with the quill in her hand.

 ‘No!’
 Lily laughed folding up the letter and putting it into her bag with the letter to her parents.
 ‘I was just writing a letter to my family.
 You girls ready for breakfast?
 I’m starving.’

 ‘Yep, let’s go otherwise there’ll be no food left!’
 Abigail said leading the others to the portrait hole, looking up at the notice-board as she passed.
 ‘Ooh, Quidditch tryouts next Saturday.
 Isabel, didn’t you say your brother was Quidditch captain?
 We should go along to watch.’
 Abigail did not wait for a reply as she continued out of the common room into the seventh floor corridor.

 The walk to the Great Hall was dominated by talk of Quidditch which continued throughout breakfast.
 Abigail, having never seen or even heard about Quidditch before now was interrogating Isobel about the game.
 Lily, being as oblivious about Quidditch as Abigail, was interested in the conversation but was keeping her eyes on the entrance to the Great Hall, waiting for Severus to come in as she’d arranged to meet him here after breakfast.